 Figure eA.1 shows the pinout diagrams for a variety of popular 74xx-series chips containing basic logic gates.
-These are sometimes called small-scale integration (SSI) chips, because they are built from a few transistors.
+These are sometimes called small-scale integration (SSI) chips because they are built from a few transistors.
 The 14-pin packages typically have a notch at the top or a dot on the top left to indicate orientation.
 Pins are numbered starting with 1 in the upper left and going counterclockwise around the package.
-The chips need to receive power ($V{DD} = 5$ V) and ground (GND = 0 V) at pins 14 and 7, respectively.
+The chips need to receive power ($V{DD} = 5$ V) and ground (GND = 0V) at pins 14 and 7, respectively.
 The number of logic gates on the chip is determined by the number of pins.
 Note that pins 3 and 11 of the 7421 chip are not connected (NC) to anything.
 The 7474 flip-flop has the usual D, CLK, and Q terminals.
 It also has a complementary output, \overline{Q} .
 Moreover, it receives asynchronous set (also called preset, or PRE) and reset (also called clear, or CLR) signals.
 These are active low; in other words, the flop sets when $\overline{PRE} = 0$, resets when $\overline{CLR} = 0$, and operates normally when $\overline{PRE} = \overline{CLR} = 1$.
+Low-asserted signals are often written in text as CLRb or CLRbar.